Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 Choosing the right primitive for your task
 ===========================================

+The :class:`~qiskit.utils.QuantumInstance` was designed to be an abstraction over transpile/ run.
+It took inspiration from :class:`qiskit.execute_function`, but retained config information that could be set at the algorithm level, to save the user from defining the same parameters for every transpile/execute call.

-While the :class:`~qiskit.utils.QuantumInstance` was designed as as single, highly-configurable, task-agnostic class, the primitives don't follow the same principle.
-There are multiple primitives, and each is optimized for a specific purpose.
+The :mod:`qiskit.primitives` share some of these features, but unlike the :class:`~qiskit.utils.QuantumInstance`, there are multiple primitive classes, and each is optimized for a specific purpose.
 Selecting the right primitive (``Sampler`` or ``Estimator``) requires some knowledge about **what** is it expected to do and **where/how** is it expected to run.